 The Federal Direct Parent Loan for Undergraduate Student (PLUS) is a loan for the natural parent or adoptive parent of a dependent student.
 A stepparent may be eligible to borrow if income and assets were reported on the FAFSA.
 The first step in applying is to complete the FAFSA for the appropriate year.
 A parent can borrow the total estimated cost of attendance less the student's total financial aid (see student's award letter).
 If more than one parent wants to borrow a parent loan for the same student, each parent must complete a separate PLUS Loan Application and EMPN.

-The application is available online at www.studentloans.gov.
-This online application is for any incoming freshmen and returning upperclass students for the 2013-2014 academic year.
+The 2014-2015 PLUS will be available May 1, 2014 at www.studentloans.gov.
+This online application is for any incoming freshmen and returning upperclass students for the 2014-2015 academic year.

 In order to borrow a PLUS Loan, the parent has to pass a credit check.

 If you do not pass the credit check, there are three options available to you.

 - You can work with Applicant Services at 1-800-557-7394 if you believe there was an error made on your credit check.

 - You can obtain a creditworthy endorser.
 The endorser would need to pass the credit check, agree to endorse the promissory note, and agree to repay the loan if you would fail to do so.